-Feasibility Funds Awarded: September 2006.
+Feasibility Funds Awarded: September 2006

-January - March 2007 Update: A contract with the University of Minnesota, Hubert H. Humphrey Institute is being executed for Phase I of this project.
+April - June 2007 Update: MNDOT executed a contract with the University of Minnesota, Hubert H. Humphrey Institute for Phase I of this project.
 Phase I includes drawing upon national research and experts on parking pricing and assessing potential parking pricing alternatives in the Twin Cities.
-A task force of state and local leaders and representatives of key policy and advocacy groups will be established to examine the benefits and barriers to implementing innovative parking pricing strategies and to recommend specific projects which could be implemented in the short-run.
-Outreach and education activities will include public roundtables, meetings with city councils and key local government staff, community meetings and focus groups, as well as communications and media outreach.
-Specific parking pricing demonstration projects will be identified including local government partners.
-The anticipated start date is April 2007.
+The project team worked on establishing a task force of state and local leaders and representatives of key policy and advocacy groups to examine the benefits and barriers to implementing innovative parking pricing strategies and to recommend specific projects which could be implemented in the short-run.
+Background research was begun to examine the current state of parking in select locations in the Twin Cities.
+Outreach and education activities planned include public roundtables, meetings with city councils and key local government staff, community meetings and focus groups, as well as communications and media outreach.
+The team also worked on identifying specific parking pricing demonstration projects including local government partners.